ueno12345/latin1_one_server/README.md

    ```bash
    $ npm start
    ```
+After launching, open http://localhost:4000 in your browser to open the latin_one_client screen

 # ExcelController
 The `ExcelController` provides endpoints for managing Excel files, including downloading data from Firebase as Excel files and uploading Excel files to parse and register data in Firestore.